ashumskyy/deep-learning-challenge/README .md

  After reading the charity_data.csv file I identified the 'IS_SUCCESSFUL' variable as the target for the model.

- The EIN and NAME columns were dropped.
+ The 'EIN' and 'NAME' columns were dropped.

  For columns with more than 10 unique values I used the number of data points for each unique value to pick a cutoff point to bin "rare" categorical variables together in a new value, Other.